 But the Leica S3, launched at Photokina 2018 brings the Leica S back with a bang.
 The headline specs are its 64-megapixel sensor (14MP more than the Fujifilm and Hasselblad) and 4K uncropped video capture, which is very impressive from a sensor of this size and resolution.

-Unfortunately, Leica can’t tell us how much the Leica S3 will cost, but the prior Leica S2 marketed for £16,000/$23,000 bodies only, so the S3 certainly won’t end up being cheap.
+Unfortunately, Leica can’t tell us how much the Leica S3 will cost, but the prior Leica S2 marketed for £16,000/$23,000 (at the time of writing article) bodies only, so the S3 certainly won’t end up being cheap.

 Check Out: Best Lenses for Leica S3